jjak0b/ansible_farm/docs/examples/example_03_nested_VM_provisioning_VDE/index.md

 Intro
 -----

-This example will show how to deploy a VM on a bare metal hypervisor host and use this VM as hypervisor to create 2 others nested VMs: one of these uses user networking and the other one will be connected to its hypervisors through [VDE](http://wiki.virtualsquare.org/#!repos.md#VDE).
+This example will show how to deploy a VM on a bare metal hypervisor host and use this VM as hypervisor to create 2 others nested VMs: one of these uses user networking and the other one will be connected to its hypervisor through [VDE](http://wiki.virtualsquare.org/#!repos.md#VDE).

 - [Full code](//github.com/jjak0b/test_farm/tree/master/docs/examples/example_03_nested_VM_provisioning_VDE/)

+The following document will use the following terms:
+- **L0** hypervisor is the real bare metal hypervisor host
+- **L1** VM (hypervisor) is a VM, which hypervisor is a L0 hypervisor
+- **L2** VM is a nested VM which hypervisor is a L1 VM

 Prerequisite
 -------------